Hey Reader,

 The Details

-- The first thing to understand is there is a process for the equipment for each of the stakeholders.
-In theory, if the processes work perfectly you never lose equipment and there is always equipment where you need it.
+The first thing to understand is there are interdependent processes for each of the stakeholders when it comes to the equipment.
+In theory, if each of the processes work perfectly you never lose equipment and there is always equipment where you need it.

 Stakeholder Perspectives:

-- Clinical Engineering: Needs to locate specific equipment for maintenance and recalls.
-They take the devices out of the process of use and into their process.
+- Clinical Engineering (CE): CE needs to locate specific equipment for maintenance and recalls.
+They take the devices out of the main flow the result is a reduction in availability, so special attention should be given to them.

 - Nurses: Require immediate access to equipment at point of use.
-If they use the RTLS the process has failed.
+If they need to use the RTLS to find something the process has failed.

-- Central Sterile Processing: Manages inventory, cleaning, and distribution.
-They need everyone to participate in the process.
+- Central Sterile Processing or Central Equipment: Manages inventory, cleaning, and distribution.
+They are dependent on the nurses and CE to properly execute in their parts of the process.

-- Hospital Operations: Concerned with overall asset management and loss prevention
+- Hospital Operations: Concerned with overall asset management and loss prevention.
+Someone should look at the trends in the data and "champion" the initiative.

 The Three-Step Approach to Asset Management:

-- Install RFID at exits and choke points
+- Install sensors at exits and choke points (more Lean Infrastructure).

 The Role of Technology:

-- RFID: Excels at counting and tracking a large number of items.
+- RFID: Excels at counting and tracking a large numbers of items.

 - RTLS: Excels at wide coverage for fewer critical assets.